Kingxukai/linux/Documentation/crypto/devel-algos.rst

        int crypto_register_shashes(struct shash_alg *algs, int count);

-The respective counterparts for unregistering the HASH transformation are as follows:
+The respective counterparts for unregistering the woke HASH transformation are as follows:

 ::